 Top 25 Most Expensive Jewelry Pieces In The WorldBy Gemone Diamonds

-Here we are gonna talk about Top 25 Most Expensive Jewelry Pieces, So While some folks could care less how many carats they have on their finger, there are those that would literally kill to have the greatest “rock”.
-If you’ve ever seen Blood Diamond with Leonardo DiCaprio then you probably have a concept of countless lives can be tossed aside just to find one little piece of compressed charcoal.
-That being said, the diamond trade is quiet very alive and as long as people have a penchant for the ridiculously expensive it always will be.
-These are Top 25 Most Expensive Jewelry Pieces in the world.
+Here we are going to talk about the Top 25 Most Expensive Jewelry Pieces, so while some people could care less about how many carats they have on their finger, there are those that would literally kill to have the big “rock”.
+If you’ve ever seen Blood Diamond with Leonardo DiCaprio, then you probably have a concept that countless lives can be tossed aside just to find one little piece of compressed charcoal.
+That being said, the diamond trade is quite alive and as long as people have a penchant for the ridiculously most expensive pieces of jewelry in the world, it will always be.
+These are the Top 25 Most Expensive Jewelry Pieces in the World.

 Princess Diana is an ideal figure.
 The royal jewelry that she wore which is now in the hands of Kate Middleton will be treasured at $38,488.
-This ring was given by Prince Charles to Lady Diana Spencer on their engagement.
-Aside from the real price.
-This ring is historically significant.
+This ring was given by Prince Charles to Lady Diana Spencer at their engagement ceremony.
+Aside from the real price, this ring is historically significant.

-Once owned by Queen Marie of Romania.
-This significant piece of brooch made out of Pecten shell once used as a crowned symbol for Princess Marie.
-It was crafted by C. Faberge and belongs to the history of Russian Royalty.
+Once owned by Queen Marie of Romania, this significant piece of brooch made out of Pecten shell, was once used as a crowned symbol for Princess Marie.
+It was crafted by C. Faberge and belongs to the history of the Russian Royalty.

-This interesting piece of jewelry earlier owned by the last royalty of Italy, Queen Marie Jose.
-Know for having a thorough collection of jewels including this diamond necklace.
-This necklace contains 50 emeralds and a lot of diamonds.
-Created by Van Cleef and Arpels.
+This interesting piece of jewelry was owned by the last royalty of Italy, Queen Marie Jose.
+She was known for having a thorough collection of Jewels including this diamond necklace.
+The necklace contains 50 emeralds and a lot of diamonds.
+It was created by Van Cleef and Arpels.

-Containing rock crystal, emerald and diamonds this piece auctioned at Christie’s in London.
+Containing a rock crystal, emerald, and diamonds, this piece was auctioned at Christie’s in London.
 It was once used as an adornment for the Maharaja’s favorite elephant.

 This piece of jewelry is a heart-shaped diamond measuring 56.15 carats.
-Originally cut from the Cullinan Diamonds.
-The Cullinan 1 is now an element of Britain’s Crown Jewel collection.
-It sold for a staggering 11 million dollars.
+Originally cut from the Cullinan Diamonds, the Cullinan 1 is now an element of Britain’s Crown Jewel collection.
+It was sold for a staggering 11 million dollars.
 The diamond was a constituent of the Magnificent Jewels collection which became available for purchase in May 2011.
 Christie’s (the seller) advertised the diamond as “Love At First Sight,” and released it for public view on Valentine’s Day.

-This Broch from Francois Kramer, Approximately from the year 1855.
-Originally designed as an old mine and old European-cut diamond openwork sculpted bow.
+Number 20 in our Most Expensive Jewelry Pieces list, this is a Broch from Francois Kramer, approximately from the year 1855.
+Originally, it was designed as an old mine and old European-cut diamond openwork sculpted bow.
 Napoleon III had it manufactured for his wife Empress Eugenie.
 Henri Loyrette, the President of Louvre, organized a private sale with Christie’s New York in order to bring this piece of historical jewelry back to its homeland of France on April 22, 2008.

-These drop earrings aren’t just on appeal because of the hefty price tag.
-They are highly valuable as manufactured for the use of A-list Hollywood superstars.
-With 60 carats and 4 diamonds, they come with a crested platinum set which can only see with close inspection.
+These drop earrings aren’t so appealing only because of their hefty price tag.
+They are highly valuable, being manufactured for the use of A-list Hollywood superstars.
+With 60 carats and 4 diamonds, they come with a crested platinum set which can only be seen with a close inspection.